 In its amendments to the Commission proposal on the 2021-2027 Erasmus+ programme, Parliament proposed reallocating parts of the Erasmus+ budget in order to ensure that more young athletes and sports coaches have the opportunity to participate in mobility schemes.

 On 23 November 2021, Parliament adopted a resolution entitled ‘EU sports policy: assessment and possible ways forward’.
-Therein, different actions are recommended such as more funding for grassroots sports, better regulation of player transfers, equal pay and greater visibility for women in sports, better protection of children in sport and an increase of the number of hours allotted to physical activities in schools.
+Therein, different actions are recommended, such as more funding for grassroots sports, better regulation of player transfers, equal pay and greater visibility for women in sports, better protection of children in sport and an increase in the number of hours allotted to physical activities in schools.
 The creation of an ‘EU sport coordinator’ tasked with enhancing cross-sectoral cooperation was also suggested.

 For more information on this topic, please see the website of the Committee on Culture and Education.

-Lina Sasse / Kristiina Milt
+Kristiina Milt